 Under an hour’s drive from Tampa, Caladesi Island offers idyllic landscapes of white powdery sand and emerald waters.
 An off-the-grid destination only reached by ferry or private boat, the unspoiled, natural beauty here is like no other.
 Soak in the pristine Gulf Coast views and enjoy what feels like a deserted island.

 Situated along Florida’s Gulf Coast, Pass-A-Grille Beach is the perfect location for those escaping the tourist crowds.
 A local favorite with four miles of undeveloped shoreline, here you’ll find laid-back vibes without all the distractions, filled with boutiques, ice cream shops, and outdoor markets.

-Just 35 miles east of Key West, Bahia Honda State Park offers visitors the chance to see one of Florida’s most captivating landscapes.
+Just 35 miles east of Key West, Bahia Honda State Park is one of Florida’s best state parks, offering visitors the chance to see the state’s most captivating landscapes.
 A great place to spend an afternoon snorkeling for colorful underwater marine life or walking along the trail that leads to a view of the entire Pine Key Island, the tropical backdrop here is postcard-worthy, to say the least.

 Located on Florida’s Nature Coast, Cedar Key is only an hour’s drive southwest of Gainesville.
 It offers a rustic ambiance with Old Florida vibes, where visitors are immediately engulfed with the area’s natural beauty and slower pace of life.
 Lovely beaches, nature preserves, and fishing opportunities make it a popular destination for those looking for a laid-back vacation.